 All teacher prep students begin with EDU285AA.
 If you are unsure about the level you wish to teach, we recommend you research each area.
 Many Level I courses are shared in common by the elementary, secondary, and special education programs.

-You must apply immediately through the Arizona Department of Public Safety for fingerprint clearance in order to apply to the Teacher Education Program.
+You must apply immediately through the Arizona Department of Public Safety for fingerprint clearance in order to apply to the Educator Preparation Program.
 Fingerprint clearance packets may be obtained by contacting the Arizona Department of Public Safety at: Department of Public Safety Application Clearance Card Team, 2320 N. 20th Ave, Phoenix, AZ 85005 (602) 223-2279 Classification takes 10-12 weeks.
 Specific details about fingerprinting and can be found in Get Started.

 Any Level II methods course that requires a practicum will not be available during the late Spring and beginning of the Summer I term.
 Therefore, you must plan accordingly.
 To review the most recent program plan refer to the Post-Baccalaureate website listed under Programs Offered.